Fire World: Part Four

 As the pursuit between them escalates into the higher floors of the Ark, Gwyneth finds herself in the sensory matrix Is; the domain of the Higher.
 When she arrives she arrives in a very icy world that looks somewhat like the works of the Arctic.
 Gwyneth lands next to a polar bear and transforms back to herself.
-Next to the polar bear are Angel and Rosa who is now riding Terafonne.
+Next to the polar bear are Angel and Rosa, who is now riding Terafonne.
 The polar bear (apparently representing the Higher) says that all around her are flakes that are actually small fire stars.
 He encourages Gwyneth to take a fire star and join them.
 Angel apparently says she really wants Gwyneth to defect for them and to help them.
 However the Aunt has plans of her own.
 Her ambition to overthrow the Higher has completely suppressed any wishes for an Alliance with them.

 She threatens to destroy the bear with the claw that she holds.
 Little does she now that any malevolent intent with the claw will immediately cause it to turn against her.
-The Higher warn her of this but again her ambition to overthrow the Higher over-rules his negotiations.
-As Gwyneth is about to strike the claw indeed turns against her and throws her off of IS into the ocean below.
+The Higher warn her of this but again her ambition to overthrow the Higher overrules his negotiations.
+As Gwyneth is about to strike, the claw indeed turns against her and throws her off of IS into the ocean below.
 The ocean has formed as a result of the excessive raining that has caused a flood and then an ocean.

-Harlan, Bernard and Lefar are victorious in their struggle with the Re:movers and have imagineered a boat to adapt to the changes going on around them.
+Harlan, Bernard, and Lefarr are victorious in their struggle with the Re:movers and have imagineered a boat to adapt to the changes going on around them.
 Harlan has also suffered injuries from the battle including the loss of an eye which is now covered by an eye patch.
 They pull Gwyneth from the water onto the deck of their boat (who is at the moment still alive).
 She wakes up coughing up water.
 Harlan who immediately recognises her demands they give her no help.
 However Lefar manages to convince him that even as bitter as she is she is still an Aunt and is to be respected.
 So with that they blanket her to keep her warm.
 In her dying breaths she says "My bo-dy is bro-ken but...nnn...my will...", revealing the fact she is indeed dying but has no intention of doing down in defeat just yet.
 With that she does something the shocks the three of them.
 She attempts to write something using the claw to try to save herself.
 As she writes Harlan becomes increasingly frustrated and takes a fishing hook and is about to impale Gwyneth with it when she is finally finished writing.
 In the end she wrote:

 "I, Gwyneth also known as Gwilanna live..."